* As an Amazon Associate I earn from qualifying purchases.

 Free Resources and Answers

-The Sculpture merit badge helps Scouts learn how to create three-dimensional art.
-This type of art is different from drawing or painting.
-Instead of working on a flat surface, you shape materials into solid forms.
-Scouts will work with their hands and tools to make figures, shapes, and other designs.
+The Sculpture merit badge gives you a chance to create art in three dimensions.
+Instead of drawing or painting on a flat surface, you shape materials into solid forms.
+You will use your hands and tools to turn ideas into figures, shapes, and other designs.

 Sculpture Merit Badge Requirements and Workbook